 How Encryption Works

 Encryption is a way for data—messages or files—to be made unreadable, ensuring that only an authorized person can access that data.
-Encryption uses complex algorithms to scramble data and decrypts the same data using a key provided by the message sender.
+Encryption uses complex algorithms to scramble data and decrypt the same data using a key provided by the message sender.
 Encryption ensures that information stays private and confidential, whether it's being stored or in transit.
 Any unauthorized access to the data will only see a chaotic array of bytes.

 Here are some essential encryption terms you should know: